ls1intum/Artemis/docs/dev/setup/kubernetes.rst

    Rancher is a Kubernetes management tool which gives you the opportunity to create and manage Kubernetes deployments more easily than with the CLI tools.

-   You can install Rancher using helm - the package manager for Kubernetes.
+   You can install Rancher using Helm - the package manager for Kubernetes.
 It has to be installed in a namespace called ``cattle-system`` and we should create such a namespace before the installation itself.
-   During the installation we set the namespace and the hostname which Ranchen will be accessible on.
+   During the installation we set the namespace and the hostname which Rancher will be accessible on.
    Then we can check the installation status.

    **For MacOS/Linux**: